OpenMDAO/pyV3D/README.txt

 directory you specified when you ran the server.
 You will only be able to view files that are under the viewdir directory.

-Once the image is displayed, you can rotate it by holding down CTRL and left clicking and dragging the mouse.
-SHIFT + left click and drag will zoom the image.
+Once the image is displayed, keymappings for controls can be found by clicking the information button in the top right corner.

 Note: installing this package does not require cython.
-If you wish to change the pyV3D cython code, then you will need to install cython and run it on the src/pyV3D/_pyV3D.pyx file before running 'python setup.py build'.
+If you have cython installed, it will automatically be used to build pyV3D.
+If you do not have cython installed and wish to change the pyV3D cython code, then you will need to install cython and run it on the src/pyV3D/_pyV3D.pyx file before running 'python setup.py build'.